 Please see link to Department for Education website containing downloadable work books

-As family and friends (kinship) carers, you may often take care of children at short notice and in difficult circumstances, therefore the deadline for them to complete the standards has been extended.
+As family and friends (kinship) carers, you may often take care of children at short notice and in difficult circumstances, therefore the deadline for completion the standards has been extended.
 Those who are new to fostering a family member or a friend’s child have up to 18 months to complete the standards.